Is the Biblical Jesus Such a Great Person?

 26He replied, “It is not right to take the children’s bread and toss it to their dogs.”

-The Jews used to use the word 'dogs' as a derogatory term in order to refer to the Gentiles.
-Christians argue back that Jesus only used this term because it was common language back at that time and so the woman would have known what Jesus was speaking about.
+The Jews used to use the word ‘dogs’ as a derogatory term to refer to the Gentiles.
+Christians argue that Jesus only used this term because it was common language back then, so the woman would have known what Jesus was speaking about.

 This is a pathetic excuse.
-Jesus should have come and abolished this silly practice of referring to Gentiles as 'dogs'.
-If he wanted to communicate to the lady regarding Gentiles, he could have simply said 'Gentiles' and she would have understood.
-He didn't have that to use that term and continue allowing this silly and offensive practice to continue.
+Jesus should have come and abolished this silly practice of referring to Gentiles as ‘dogs.’
+If he had wanted to communicate with the lady regarding Gentiles, he could have simply said ‘Gentiles,’ and she would have understood.
+He didn’t have to use that term and continued allowing this silly and offensive practice.

 The Biblical Jesus Refused to Heal a Sick Child Until His Mother Pressured Him